 Nonfiction Editor

+The nonfiction editor for Atlantis is one of 10 executive staff members responsible for bringing life to the magazine.
 The nonfiction editor reads and evaluates all the nonfiction pieces submitted to Atlantis, chooses those to be published, and assists the contributing writers with any necessary revisions.

 Description